-Wherever you stand in the ISV/MSP/licensing/sustainability debate, I believe open source sustainability is a global debate and identified the following elements that are missing or misunderstood in the debate as soon as you leave the US: incidence of “income inequality” problem, definition and negative influence of “freeloaders”, role of “codes of conduct”, and differences between “recognition” and “survivability”.
+Wherever you stand in the ISV/MSP/licensing/sustainability debate, I believe open source sustainability is a global debate.
+In 2019, I identified a few elements that are missing in the conversation: incidence of "income inequality" problem, definition and negative influence of "freeloaders", role of "codes of conduct", and differences between "recognition" and "survivability".

 I've built Linux distributions of various sizes, from a consumer-focused one that has millions of end users to custom-built Linux desktop distros for the Enterprise.
 Nowadays, I focus on researching how distro package management and distro release cadence and security are relevant to the open source software supply chain problem.